oliverklee/ext-seminars/Documentation/Configuration/ConfiguringPrices/Index.rst

   - plugin.tx\_seminars\_pi1.generalPriceInSingle

-- For the e-mails to the attendees:
+- For the emails to the attendees:

   - plugin.tx\_seminars.generalPriceInMail